seamusdemora/seamusdemora.github.io/MaintainLongRunningNetworkConnections.md

 ### Stop MacOS From Dropping SSH (Network) Connections

 Irritating, no?
 If your SSH connections are [*dropping like flies*](https://idioms.thefreedictionary.com/drop+like+flies), you can stop that - at least under some circumstances.
 The following approach will maintain viable SSH connections (and other network connections and processes) for hours, days, weeks, etc... even when the lid on your MacBook is closed.
-Here's how to do it :

-***Caveats***: This is a work-in-process.
-The process here is the best one I've found so far, but not without its *quirks*.
-There are many things going on in macOS that can affect the reliability of an SSH connection (or any network connection), and in the absence of good documentation from Apple these must be learned through trial-and-error.
-Using `caffeinate` as described below has definitely made a significant improvement - in my usage at least, but used alone, it may not completely solve *"the problem"*.

-Let me also suggest this: Don't bother with the myriad suggestions posted on the Internet that counsel making changes to your Mac's Power Management settings with the `pmset` command-line utility, connecting external monitors & keyboards, etc. Don't get me wrong - `pmset` has some useful features, but Apple has provided only [*sparse*](https://idioms.thefreedictionary.com/piss-poor) documentation on it (`man pmset`).
-And even that is sadly out-of-date: as of 1Q 2020 `man pmset` shows it was last updated in 2012!
-And after repeated failed attempts to find any Apple-sourced documentation on their websites, I've been forced to conclude Apple simply refuses to disclose how `pmset` works.
-Consequently - I feel that using `pmset` is unreliable at best, risky at worst.
-But get over it - it's just another way in which Apple [*respects*](https://idioms.thefreedictionary.com/screw+over) their customers.

-Here's what you **should** do to keep your SSH network connections viable:
+Here's how: <sup id="a1">see [Caveats](#f1)</sup>

 ```zsh
 % man caffeinate    # Read it!
 Don't worry - it's Apple docs, so it's skimpy.